We're going to break this page into two.

 Under proportional voting, the salad would be made with roughly 10% apple, 10% banana, 20% berries and 60% kiwi fruit.

 So preferential voting makes it a bit easier for minority voices to have a say in the law making process.

-Once the votes have been counted, and the winners have been announced, the 'winners' will form the upper and lower house.
+Once the votes have been counted, and the results have been announced, the 'winners' will form the upper and lower house.
 For laws to be passed, the law must pass through both houses of parliament.
 So through both voting systems, it ensures in some way, shape or form, your views will be as best represented as possible when laws are being made.

 In practicality, what this all means is that, it's important to think about who you give your '2' and '3' vote to, because it could impact the parliament and government we get after the election.